EvanJ4536/Pybot/README.md

 # Pybot
 Useful functions for making bots scripts for simple games like runescape or flash games, using OpenCV Template Matching.
-Support multiple instances at the same time and HSV filters for more refined image detection.
+Supports multiple instances at the same time and HSV filters for more refined image detection.
 Supports windows only.

 # Dependencies